-A. Exemptions are limited to medical and religious circumstances.
+Exemptions are limited to medical and religious circumstances.
 Only individuals meeting the circumstances listed below will be exempt from the annual influenza vaccination requirement.

-1. Medical
+Medical

-a.
-Life-threatening allergic reaction associated with an influenza immunization.
-Documentation from the individual's Healthcare Provider is required to be received by November 1st (Attachment A - Vaccine Exemption Request Form) (Attachment B - Healthcare Provider Exemption Request).

-b.
-A history of Guillain-Barré syndrome within six weeks following a previous dose of a seasonal influenza immunization, documentation from the employee's Healthcare Provider is required to be received by November 1st.
+- Life-threatening allergic reaction associated with an influenza immunization.
+Documentation from the individual's Healthcare Provider is required to be received by September 20th. - A history of Guillain-Barré syndrome within six weeks following a previous dose of a seasonal influenza immunization, documentation from the employee's Healthcare Provider is required to be received by September 20th.

-2. Religious
+Religious

 Vaccination conflicts due to the religious beliefs of the employee.
 A signed and notarized letter from the employee's religious organization is required.
-(Attachment A - Vaccine Exemption Request Form).
+(Attachment A-Vaccine Exemption Request Form).